sameep1998/SQL_projects/README.md

 SELECT COUNT(DISTINCT customer_id) FROM retail_sales;
 SELECT DISTINCT category FROM retail_sales;

-SELECT * FROM retail_sales
+select * from retail_sales
-WHERE
+where
-    sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR gender IS NULL OR age IS NULL OR category IS NULL OR quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;
+transaction_id is null or sale_date is null or sale_time is null or customer_id is null or gender is null or age is null or category is null or quantity is null or price_per_unit is null or cogs is null or total_sale ='';

 DELETE FROM retail_sales
 WHERE